lvesmile/Gustav/README.md

 # Gustav
 In this project, we are going to explore Hurricane Gustav related data.
-We will focus on the environmental issues caused by Gustave.
+We will focus on the environmental issues caused by Gustav.